polyaxon/polyaxon/docs/configuration/redis-ha.md

 ## Using Redis as broker

 You can also use Redis for as async worker broker, please check this section on how to alter the [default broker behaviour](/configuration/broker/).

+## Scheduling

+If you decided to deploy Redis in-cluster make sure to set proper [node scheduling](/configuration/custom-node-scheduling/) to avoid running high load runs on the same node hosting the Redis.